-- 5.10.1 Aiding and Abetting is any act or communication taken with the purpose of directly assisting, furthering, facilitating, promoting, or encouraging the commission of Maltreatment or other Prohibited Behaviour by or against a Participant. - 5.10.2 Aiding and Abetting also includes, without limitation: knowingly allowing any person who is suspended or is otherwise ineligible to participate in an Adopting Organization's activities; providing any coaching-related advice or service to an athlete who is suspended or is otherwise ineligible; and allowing any person to violate the terms of their suspension or any other sanctions imposed.
+- 5.10.1 Aiding and abetting is any act or communication taken with the purpose of directly assisting, furthering, facilitating, promoting, or encouraging the commission of Maltreatment or other Prohibited Behaviour by or against a Participant. - 5.10.2 Aiding and abetting also includes, without limitation: - a) knowingly allowing any person who is suspended, or is otherwise ineligible, to participate in an Adopting Organization's activities; - b) providing any coaching-related advice or service to an athlete who is suspended or is otherwise ineligible; or - c) allowing any person to violate the terms of their suspension or any other sanctions imposed.